 Washington Crossing the Delaware is an 1851 oil-on-canvas painting by the German-American artist Emanuel Gottlieb Leutze.
 It is located at the Metropolitan Museum of Art in New York City.

 Many Americans don’t realize how close their country came to never being founded.
 From August 1776 until the end of December 1776 and the Battle of Trenton, George Washington’s rag-tag army was constantly on the verge of total defeat.
 Poor strategic decisions, illness, hunger, and desertion plagued the Continental Army.
 The well-trained British Army, the greatest in the world at the time, was constantly on the heels of the Americans.
-But fate and Washington’s ability to keep his army intact would ultimately save America.
+However, fate and Washington’s ability to keep his army intact would ultimately save America.

 By the time December came, the Continental Army was in dire straits.
 Washington moved his army across the Delaware River into Pennsylvania, away from the British.
 He ordered all boats not used by his army destroyed so the British could not use them.
 But the army was not safe.
 It seemed only a matter of time before the British would attack and destroy the Continental Army and, with it, the American Revolution.

 Several factors added to Washington’s problems.
 The British captured his second in command, General Charles Lee.
 The enlistments of most of his men were due to expire at the end of December.
 Many men had simply gone home.
-The winter weather was harsh and supplies were short.
+The winter weather was harsh, and supplies were short.
 His men were sick and hungry, and the British were waiting to attack with a superior force.
 Of the 7,500 men under Washington’s command, only about 6,000 were fit for duty.

 But then fate intervened.
 Rather than attack, British General William Howe made one of the biggest decisions of the war.
-He decided to suspend military action until the weather improved and retreated to “winter quarters” in New York.
+He suspended military action until the weather improved and retreated to “winter quarters” in New York.
 He left the town of Trenton, New Jersey, guarded by 1,500 German mercenary soldiers called Hessians.
 Without knowing this, Washington decided to attack Trenton.
 He could not sit and wait to be attacked and knew he needed a victory to keep the American cause going.

 On Christmas night, 1776, the Continental Army moved across the frigid and icy Delaware River to attack Trenton.
 The battle lasted about 45 minutes and ended as a complete American victory.
 The surprise attack kept the Hessians disorganized as they awoke from their barracks and the Americans were able to overwhelm them.
 In the end, the only Americans killed were two men who froze to death on the way over.
 Twenty-one Hessians were killed and 900 were captured.
 About 500 escaped.